-A.1 The preceding map of Christian Malford illustrates both the existing settlement boundary and the proposed revised settlement boundary.
-Table A.1 below explains why each of the proposed amendments were made to the existing settlement boundary, in line with the settlement boundary review methodology(13).
+A.1 The Christian Malford Neighbourhood Plan has reviewed the settlement boundary for Christian Malford.
+Therefore, the settlement boundary review excludes this settlement from further consideration.
+The preceding map of Christian Malford illustrates both the existing settlement boundary and the proposed revised settlement boundary.
+Table A.1 below explains why each of the proposed amendments were made to the existing settlement boundary, in line with the settlement boundary review methodology (15).
 The grid reference numbers are those used on the map overleaf.